jeremyleitmeyer/npbot/README.md

 ./<your_output_file> <path/to/your/irc_logfile> -d <path/to/the/debug/output_file>
 ```

-Once hosted the Discord bot listens for a json object sent from the server side.
+Once the Discord bot is hosted it listens for a json object sent from the server side.
 It then uses the osu!
 API to get song info.
 It then sends an embed message to your specified Discord channelID.

 ## History